SharePoint/sp-dev-docs/docs/general-development/sharepoint-search-rest-api-overview.md

 When you query in the context of a SharePoint Online user, you get results from:

 - Content in SharePoint Online site collections
-- Content in Office 365 Groups
+- Content in Microsoft 365 groups
 - Shared OneDrive for Business content (content that's accessible for others than the owner of the OneDrive for Business)
 - Content from SharePoint Server that's been indexed via a cloud search Service application.
 [Learn about cloud hybrid search.](https://docs.microsoft.com/sharepoint/hybrid/learn-about-cloud-hybrid-search-for-sharepoint)